Reds vs. Angels Player Props Betting Odds

 Giolito Stats

-- Lucas Giolito (7-9) will take to the mound for the Angels and make his 26th start of the season.
+- Lucas Giolito (7-9) will take the mound for the Angels, his 26th start of the season.

 - In 25 starts this season, he's earned 12 quality starts.